-Refer also to Backing Up Running Configuration on page 49.
+Refer also to Backing Up Running Configuration.

 2. To prepare the module for removal, press and hold the H/S button, then release it.
 The LED will blink for a few seconds.

 Note: Pressing the H/S button is the same as issuing the following CLI command: